 Laurence has co-written and performed five original Fringe musicals: Lullabies Of Pervland (2014), the Malcolm Hardee Award-winning Cinemusical (2015), Cinemusical High (2016), The Time Machine (2017), and Jekyll vs Hyde (2019), winner of the Wilton's Music Hall Fringe Foundations Award.
-He is the co-founder of Long Cat Media, and the co-creator of the mystery fiction podcast series, Mockery Manor, which counts Stephen Fry among its listeners.
+He is the co-founder of Long Cat Media, and the co-creator of the British Podcast Award nominated series Mockery Manor.

 As a media composer, his clients include the BBC, Toyota, O2, Stella Artois, Embraer, Sipsmith, ARTE, The Beano, Historic Royal Palaces and the V&A Museum.
 His film credits include the Sundance Film Festival-selected White Morning, which earned him two award nominations at SoundTrack Cologne Festival.